 You need a container for water for both rinsing your brush clean and for thinning the paint.
 An empty jam jar will do the trick, though you may prefer a plastic container that won't break if you drop it.
 You can buy all sorts of containers, including ones with holes along the edges for storing brushes that are drying.

 08 of 15

 You'll need something for wiping excess paint off a brush, and for getting most of the paint out before you wash it.
-I use a roll of paper towel, but an old shirt or sheet torn into rags also works.
+A roll of paper towels is commonly used, but an old shirt or sheet torn into rags also works.
 Avoid anything that's got moisturizer or cleanser in it as you don't want to be adding anything to your paint.Continue to 9 of 15 below.

 09 of 15